My process as a copywriter for sustainable businesses

 -

 First, I zoom out and look at the big picture.
-Is this block of text relevant?
-Does it belong here?
+Is each block of text relevant?
+Are they in the right place?
 Is anything missing?
-Is the connection between these blocks obvious?
+Is the connection between blocks obvious?
 Have I dealt with every objection?
+Have I covered everything in the brief?

 I don’t make any edits as I work.
 I simply jot down impressions, questions and ideas.
 Then I add, delete and rearrange blocks of text as necessary.